danpilgrim/cse591chatbot/README.md

 def persuade:

  *Reciprocity
  trigger: Budget
  Would you like a [free sample]?

  *Commitment (unneeded?)
  trigger: used product, happy
  If [free sample | product] helps, want to leave a review?
  Would any of your friend's like to try [free sample | product]

  *Authority
  trigger: No Need
  [recommendations]
  How would you use our product?

  *Commitment
  trigger: gatekeeper
  Where could we reach {you | gatekeeper} at?

  *Social Proof

- Trigger: roof of Product/Quality of Product
+ Trigger: roof of Product/Quality of Product [recommendations]

- [recommendations]

-  use them

  You get what you pay for

 def elicitAttention:
  Limited Time Offer
  Gifs
  Who knows